shahriarshawon01/shahriarshawon01/README.md

-### Hi there 👋, My name is Shahriar Rashid Shawon
+##Shahriar Rashid Shawon
 #### Web Developer
+Hi there 👋, My name is Shahriar Rashid Shawon.
 Currently, I am working at TMSS ICT LTD.I like to work with my team and love to share and gather knowledge.
 I have completed a graduation of Bachelor of Science in Computer Science and Engineering from Eastern University

-Skills: PHP/Laravel/Bootstrap/ HTML / CSS/JavaScript/MySQL/VUE JS
+Skills:
+✔Comfortable with OOP
+✔PHP
+✔Laravel
+✔Bootstrap5
+✔HTML5
+✔CSS3
+✔JavaScript
+✔MySQL
+✔VUE JS

 - 🔭 I’m currently working on Inventory Management System
 - 🌱 I’m currently learning Laravel/JavaScript